 My march was initially played on virginals, an early keyboard like a small harpsichord.
 The digitised version above uses the original (or earliest known) score, found in Volume II of the Fitzwilliam Virginal Book.

 Since then, most arrangements feature timpani and horns.
 Drums and trumpets.
 It’s a stately yet martial fanfare, popular with brass bands.

 William Byrd (c.1540-1623) is described as the greatest composer of the English Renaissance, possibly of everyone else’s Renaissance too.
 His teacher was Thomas Tallis (c.1505-1585), who composed and performed for every Tudor monarch except the first one.

-For more details, especially about the music, you won’t find anything better than this 1998 article, William Byrd’s ‘Battle’ and the Earl of Oxford, by Sally Mosher, at the Shakespeare Oxford Fellowship website.YouTube contains a wide variety of arrangements and renditions of my march, so I made a playlist with an assortment.
-Let the video run and it will spin the whole jukebox.
+For more details, especially about the music, you won’t find anything better than this 1998 article, William Byrd’s ‘Battle’ and the Earl of Oxford, by Sally Mosher, at the Shakespeare Oxford Fellowship website.YouTube contains a wide assortment of arrangements and performances of my march.
+Here’s a playlist with (at the moment) 20 variations.
+Let the video run and it will play them all.